Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 Building the Program: Impact & Vision (2014-2020)

-True transformation for racial equity and economic justice takes a holistic approach, necessitating a deep commitment to investments in place.
 As Capital Impact got its feet wet in Detroit, it began to better understand community needs and what it would take to fulfill those needs through place-based investments.
 At an enterprise level, Capital Impact began developing a place-based strategy that targets capital and commitment across multiple sectors simultaneously in one geography.

-With this strategy, Capital Impact aims to innovate how capital flows into long-disinvested communities to foster economic empowerment and community power holistically.
+With this strategy, Capital Impact aims to innovate how capital flows into communities to foster economic empowerment and community power holistically.
 During this period, Capital Impact completed its first major Detroit project, The Auburn, a mixed-use development in Detroit’s Midtown area, and partnered to launch a coalition of Community Development Financial Institutions in the city.
 It also partnered with JPMorgan Chase to launch the Detroit Neighborhoods Fund, a $30 million fund focused on developing multifamily residential properties, mixed-use real estate, and grocery stores in Detroit neighborhoods.

 Scott Sporte: We started out as the lender in the Integration Initiative.
 About two years as a lender in the Integration Initiative, we became the sponsors and added Brad Frost, who was the key staff person working on the program.
 He helped lead our efforts on the ground to build a strategy around both lending and community engagement in Detroit…So we went from being sort of an outsider doing transactions and gradually moved into a place where we had become fully invested and fully present in the city.